PavlenkoEvgeniy/php-symfony-pdf-saver/README.md

 ## 🧪 Tests

-The command is covered by a test that generates a real PDF from a minimal HTML example and saves it to:
+The test suite exercises both the console command and the PDF generator service.
+It covers:

+- Command failures (missing input file, invalid output directory).
+- Successful PDF generation from a file and from raw HTML.
+- Failure when the Chrome binary is invalid.

+During tests, real PDF files are written to:

 - `var/generated-pdf/output.pdf`
+- `var/generated-pdf/from-file.pdf`
+- `var/generated-pdf/from-html.pdf`

 Run tests: